 Gjástykki lava field dates back to 1981-1984 when this northernmost part of the Krafla volcano-tectonic eruptions was most active.

-In the south part of Gjástykki you will see the small shield volcano Gjástykkisbunga, which is the only known volcano which has erupted in the rift valley.
+In the south part of Gjástykki, you will see the small shield volcano Gjástykkisbunga, which is the only known volcano that has erupted in the rift valley.

 My husband told me that he had found the phantom of Gjástykki!
 He is a kidder, but if you look at the photo above you can see a face with an open mouth!